logisim-evolution/logisim-evolution/docs/style.md

 # Using pre-commit hooks #

-To improve quality of your commit, it's recommended to use [pre-commit](http://pre-commit.com) hooks, that will block your commits unless all pre-commit tests. `Logisim-evolution` comes with predefined `.pre-commit-config.yaml` config file.
+To improve quality of your commit, it's recommended to use [pre-commit](http://pre-commit.com) hooks, that will block your commits unless all pre-commit tests pass. `Logisim-evolution` comes with predefined `.pre-commit-config.yaml` config file for your convenience.

 Installation instruction:

-* See `pre-commit` [official installation docs](https://pre-commit.com/#install) and follow
+* See `pre-commit` [official installation docs](https://pre-commit.com/#install) and install it.
-* Clone provided config file: `cp .pre-commit-config.yaml.dist .pre-commit-config.yaml`
+* Copy provided config file: `cp .pre-commit-config.yaml.dist .pre-commit-config.yaml`
-* Download Checkstyle JAR: `wget https://github.com/checkstyle/checkstyle/releases/download/checkstyle-9.0/checkstyle-9.0-all.jar`
-  to your project's root folder
 * Install hook in Git pipeline: `pre-commit install`